CLI Reference

 Recipe Browser

-On launch, interactive mode scans the recipies/ directory and presents recipes organized by subdirectory:
+On launch, interactive mode scans the recipes/ directory and presents recipes organized by subdirectory:

 Features: